 NOS E83CC, Triple Mica, Siemens&Halske.

 Sometimes I get a call or an Email, saying do you want to buy tubes?
-Most of the time people are trying to sell a private tubes collection, most of them slightly used, just a few of type each.
+Most of the time people are trying to sell a private tubes collection, most of them slightly used, many boxes missing, and just a few of type each.
 Specially when these are 100's or 1000's of tubes, price expectation is unrealistic high.
-Such collections are very hard to sell. .
+Such collections are very hard to sell.

 What makes E83CC so much better as the standard tube, ECC83